Sceat/tap-spec/README.md

 ## Patch Motivation

 Using a terminal with emoji support, the tests output become pretty ugly.
 This package use different emojis instead.
+You may still use the original lib for your CI in case it doesn't support emojis (because it support char fallbacks), but on your local computer this version allow for a better output

 ### Original